About Us

 Journal Editor

-I have had a major interest in ophthalmic anaesthesia for 25 years.
-During this time, I have had a career in Australia with the Flinders Medical School and the Flinders Eye Centre.
-I have been a BOAS council member for 3 years with a role in the journal and now editor.
-More recently, I work solely in ophthalmic anaesthesia in private practice.
-Outside work, I enjoy a sunny day, of which we have many, and a good dose of exercise.
+Dr Clarke has had a major interest in ophthalmic anaesthesia for 25 years.
+During this time, he has had a career in Australia with the Flinders Medical School and the Flinders Eye Centre.
+He has been a BOAS council member for 3 years with a role in the journal and now editor.
+More recently, he has worked solely in ophthalmic anaesthesia in private practice.
+Outside work, he enjoys a sunny day, of which we have many, and a good dose of exercise.
 A further interest is being involved in raising guide dog puppies, which has been exceptionally rewarding.

 Dr Santhana Kannan